Editing Calendar Printing Assistant templates is really easy when you use my speedy in-place modification method.

 Step 2: Open the *.catx file and edit Content.XML

 If you do not have WinZip or another 3rd party compression utility, download and install Winzip.
-I recommend the 45 days trial, as it will give you plenty of time to edit templates.
-(I don’t recommend the advertising-supported free version.)
+I recommend using the trial, as it will give you plenty of time to edit templates.
+(I don't recommend the advertising-supported free version.)

 If you have a third party zip-compression utility installed, it may work.
 Follow the steps below to see if the changes to the Content.XML file update the catx file.
 The Compressed folder utility that is included with Windows will not work - it won't let you write back to the zip file.
 While you could work in another folder and copy the file back to this folder, its easier to just edit in place using a full featured zip utility.